 Using Tents on Campus Grounds

 Tents are a fun and attractive addition to all kinds of events on campus.
 However, there are several regulations that commercial grade tents must adhere to in order to be used safely.
+Many of the concerns that are addressed with regulations have to do with the ground penetrations of tent stakes.

 1. The 'End User' or Department should contact the FM Office or click the link below for a copy of the Tent Event Application.